9 Best Ways to Drive Traffic to Your Landing Pages

 - Examples and tips on how to use them effectively

 - Pros and cons of each of them

 A landing page is a simple webpage created with the sole purpose of convincing a visitor to perform a particular action – for example, a click-through, video view, or webform signup.

 Landing pages usually feature only one offer and have a single call to action.
-Because they’re this focused, landing pages often have two figure conversion rates.
+Because they’re this focused, landing pages often have two-figure conversion rates.
 Want to learn more about creating landing pages?
-Watch this quick tutorial to see what this process looks like in GetResponse:
+Read our quick guide on how to create a landing page efficiently.